Who We Are

 Office of Economic and Revenue Forecasts - Staff

-Principal Economist for Forecasting and Research.
-Jan Duras has been with the forecasting team since 2019.
-Prior to joining City of Seattle, he worked in government and academia, conducting research and teaching macroeconomics, forecasting, labor economics, and public economics.
+Interim Director and Chief Economist.
+Jan Duras has joined City of Seattle's forecasting team in 2019.
+He is an economist with twenty years of experience in government and academia producing forecasts, conducting research, and teaching macroeconomics, forecasting, as well as labor economics and public economics.
 Jan received his M.A. degree in economics from CERGE-EI and his Ph.D. in economics from the University of Minnesota.

 Regional Economist.
 Sean Thompson was hired in 2022, and supplements the forecasting team in critical operations with his experience in econometrics and ad hoc analysis.
 Sean earned a B.S. in economics with honors from the University of Washington, with a background of research into Seattle property and strong coursework in applied economics and statistics.